fbziker/IER/README.md

 D = deviation between measured steps of omron vs. the app

+## CI and pvalue
+calculates relevant statistical data

 ## Running the code
 Make sure that in line 23 of both scripts 'tbl =' refers to the directory were Data_IER.csv is saved.
+Also, make sure everything is saved in 1 folder.